-To request an absence in term-time an Application for Leave of Absence in Exceptional Circumstances Form must, wherever possible, be completed at least one month prior to the leave date.
-This can be obtained from the School Office.
-The Head Teacher, who may consult with the Chair of Governors, will then decide whether or not to authorise the absence requested.
+To request an absence in term-time a form must, wherever possible, be completed as soon as possible prior to the leave date.
+The Head Teacher, who may consult with the Chair of Governors, will then decide whether or not to authorise the requested absence.
 Each request will be considered separately and a decision made based on the reasons for each request.